Italy high court rejects appeal over renewable incentive law

-ROME Italy's Constitutional court Wednesday rejected on an appeal by four solar energy companies against a law that retroactively changed the structure of state incentives to the renewable energy sector.
+ROME (Reuters) - Italy's Constitutional court Wednesday rejected on an appeal by four solar energy companies against a law that retroactively changed the structure of state incentives to the renewable energy sector.

 The law, approved in 2014 by Prime Minister Matteo Renzi's government, retroactively increased the number of years over which the incentives granted to solar plants with a capacity of more than 200 kilowatts were spread out.